Seller and Borrower Short Sale and Loss Mitigation Documents and Instructions

 - Military Service Orders/Letter (if applicable) – If you are currently Active Duty in the US military then you will need to provide a copy of your orders, or at least the detailed information about your current station.

-HAFA Short Sale Program Documents – Making Home Affordable Program Information and Documents (For your information only.
-Do not download these documents since they are typically outdated.) – This link will take you to a website which lists the instructions on how to request to be enrolled in the Making Home Affordable Program (MHA), the Home Affordable Modification Program (HAMP).
-The HAFA Short Sale Program is under the MHA Program (and formerly under HAMP) so you will to use the MHA forms (do not download the forms from the government’s MHA website as they usually outdated – please use only the forms listed below) to apply for a HAFA short sale, but be sure to clearly indicate that you are requesting a short sale, not a loan modification.
+If you are accepted into the HUD Preforeclosure Sale Program, you will receive a HUD Preforeclosure Sale Program Approval to Participate (this is a sample), which is filled out by the bank or mortgage lender and states the terms of the short sale that will be acceptable to your bank or mortgage lender and HUD.
+To start your application to this short sale program please fill out the documents indicated below, but be sure to clearly indicate that you are requesting a short sale, not a loan modification.
 For the documents that need to be filled out (borrower(s) only – i.e. if the property is owned jointly by a husband and wife, but the husband is the only borrower on the loan you only need to submit the following documents for the husband), please be sure to read and follow all the instructions exactly as written.
-Generally, the documents require to apply for the HAFA Short Sale Program are as follows (use document links below):
+Generally, the documents require to apply for the HUD Short Sale Program are as follows:

-- Verification of Income (Proof of Income Checklist) – As the list found on this linked page shows, generally this consists of your most recent 2 paystubs, which must at least cover the last 30 days.
+- Verification of Income (Proof of Income Checklist) – As the list found on this linked page shows, generally this consists of your most recent 2 paystubs, which must at least cover the last 30 days (i.e. if you get paid 1x per week then you will need 4 paystubs, if you get paid every 2 weeks or 2x per month then you will need 2 paystubs, but if you get paid 1x per month then you will need 2 paystubs).
 However, the proof of income could also be Pension Income, Social Security Income, Disability Income, Alimony, business income, and any other source of income.
 You will need to provide proof of income that applies in your case.
-For example, if you are self employed, or own a business, you will need to provide the Profit & Loss Statement and other documents required.
-If you are unemployed, but not receiving unemployment benefits, you will need to explain this prominently in your Borrower Short Sale Hardship Letter (see below).
+For example, if you are self employed, or own a business, you will need to provide a Year to Date (YTD) Profit & Loss Statement for the business.
+If you are unemployed, but not receiving unemployment benefits, you will need to explain this prominently in your Borrower Short Sale Hardship Letter (see below) and may even need a Borrower Lack of Paystubs Letter (I will prepare this for you if necessary).

 - Bank Statements (most recent 2 months) – You will need to provide the full bank statements for all the bank accounts that the borrower(s) on the loan own.
 Online printouts of account activity are not acceptable.
 Most banks make full statements available for download via their online banking systems.